BAMresearch/aRTist-handbook/docs/_sources/tutorial_virtual_scene.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. |icon-view-axes| image:: pictures/icons/32x32/view-axes.png

 Each part has its own, local coordinate system.
 With this button, you make the local axes visible.
-The *x* axis will be displayed as a red line, the *y* axis as a yellow line, and the *z* axis as a green line.
+The *X* axis will be displayed as a red line, the *Y* axis as a yellow line, and the *Z* axis as a green line.

 |icon-wireframe| Wireframe and Solid View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^